Coloma Careers Programme

 Coloma Careers Fair

 We hold a popular careers fair bi-annually for pupils in Years 8-13.
-Please follow the link in the main menu for information on the 'Careers Fair 2017', to be held on 14th March 2017.
+The latest one was held on 14th March 2017.
+Please follow this link for more information.

 At Coloma we recognise that young people in our schools and colleges today face a future that will be very different from that experienced by their parents and teachers.
 The statutory age for participating in education or training was raised to 17 years in 2013 and to 18 years in 2015.
 Opportunities in higher education and apprenticeships are changing rapidly.
 Working life will involve more moves from one job to another than happened in previous generations, and will extend to a later pensionable age.
 Careers in the 21st century will be quite different from those in the 20th century.
 Finding “the right job” will be replaced by the need for young people to be equipped with the knowledge, understanding, skills and personal qualities to plan and manage their progression through learning and work.
 Access to expert and timely careers information , advice and guidance will be important but on its own is neither effective or efficient.
 Young people also need the knowledge and skills developed through CWRE to make good use of the guidance given and manage their own careers.
 In short, the role of CEIAG/CWRE has never been more important than now.

 Coloma’s Responsibilities & Approach

 Coloma has a qualified careers adviser with extensive experience and knowledge in providing impartial guidance both in the independent and state education sectors.
 Students in Years 9 – 13 have the opportunity to take part in a 1 to 1 guidance interview with our careers advisor.
 This interview can include examining with the student, career ideas, different qualifications, learning pathways and higher education and what steps towards the students goals may be necessary.